-A copy of the internal regulations is made available to the prisoners
+A copy of the prison regulations is made available to the prisoners

 Prisoners are notified of internal rules and the administration ensures a booklet in each cell.